lmoran/pgfaasblog/README.md

 # Introducing pgFaaS

-pgFaaS stands for *PostGresql Functions As A Service*, and aims at providing a simple way to perform geo-processing on HTTP.
+pgFaaS stands for *PostGresql Functions As A Service*, and aims at providing a simple way to perform geo-processing on hosted geographic data using a ReSTful API.

-At the current stage. this is more of a proof-of-concept than a polished product, but it is stanle enought to be used in production, albeit with rough edges when it comes to debugging (error messages are still difficult to understand).
+At the current stage. this is more of a proof-of-concept than a polished product, but it is stanle enough to be used in production, albeit with rough edges when it comes to debugging (error messages are still difficult to understand).

 ## What is it for?

-To deploy and use Node.js scripts that access PostgreSQL databases over HTTP in a simple and scalable way.
+To deploy and use Node.js scripts that run SQL queries against PostgreSQL databases over HTTP in a simple and scalable way.

-A ReSTful API (and a web user interface) can be used to deploy/uneploy/update and invoke scripts, mkaing it easy to develop APIs that can power front-end applications.
+A ReSTful API (and a web user interface) can be used to deploy, update, remove, and invoke scripts, making it easy to develop APIs to power front-end applications.

 For the time being, only Node.js can be used to develop scripts, but pgFaaS can be extended to other languages without much effort.

 ## Why should I use it?
+## Why should I use it?

 In short, there is no easier way to to add geo-processing functionality to web applications on hosted data.
+And let's not forget how powerful and performing are SQL queries augmented by PostGIS store functions (and there are more than a hundred of such functiona, working on vector, raster, and routing data).

 ## How does it work?

-A ReSTful API is used to deploy scripts than can access database data and perform geo-procvessing using PostGIS.
+A ReSTful API is used to deploy scripts than can access PostgreSQL data and perform geo-processing using PostGIS (SQL statements are embedded into JavScript programs).
 No connection parameters are set at this stage, as eveything is done behind the scenes when configuring pgFaaS.
 Once the script is deployed, it can be invoked using POST HTTP requests with a JSON body (JSON is expected to be returned as well).